 How to make papel picado: Photo & Video Tutorial:

-How to get you own papel picado is easy.
+Making your own papel picado is easy.
 Follow these simple step by step photo instructions below.
 Watch the video tutorial above or on on our Happythought youtube channel (more videos and papel picados ideas at the bottom of this post).

 You will need: